Key Considerations for Complying With Uniform Guidance Procurement Rules

 • Must have a written method for conducting technical evaluations of the proposals and selecting recipients

-• Contracts must be awarded to the responsible firm whose proposal is most advantageous to the program, with price and other factors considered
+• Contracts must be awarded to the responsible firm whose proposal is most advantageous, with price and other factors considered

 Noncompetitive proposal (sole source) Greater than micro-purchase threshold: